gpdowney/lightweightLSAT/pages/reason/break.md

 Pivots introduce the Argument's IDIOTS.
 In other words, Pivot words separate the Point and the OPPOSING point.

-(This makes Pivots especially valuable on RC.)
+(This makes Pivots especially valuable on Reading.)

 Pivot words include: